 Have you ever been on a diet?
 While two-thirds of Americans say they are on a diet at any given time to improve their health, very few are actually getting leaner.
 More than 90 percent of all diets fail.
 And 75 percent result in weight gain beyond the original amount lost*.
 If anything had this failure rate in business, we would immediately stop doing it.

 Except maybe applying extremely lean or Kanban approaches to software development.
-Now, I am not sure exactly what the success/failure rate is of Kanban or what metric you would use to measure it, but I have spoken with nearly 150 companies that build software over the last sixty days and the pattern is frightening.
+Now, I am not sure exactly what the success/failure rate is of Kanban or what metric you would use to measure it, but I have spoken with nearly 150 companies that build software over the last 60 days and the pattern is frightening.
 Kanban is leading teams to a very barren place.

 But before we further ponder Kanban, let’s consider why we keep falling for fad diets in the first place?
-We know they don’t work and anyone who has been hungry understands that diets are guaranteed to make you cranky because they deprive you of something you want.
+We know they do not work and anyone who has been hungry understands that diets are guaranteed to make you cranky because they deprive you of something you want.
 To simplify, we keep doing it for three key reasons: